bessho/willwisherplan/Market.md

 ### Millennial Parents:
 Parents in their late 20s to 40s who recognize the importance of will for their families.
 They seek accessible and trustworthy solutions and can be engaged through targeted parenting platforms and social media.

+## How to reach the audience
+•	Social media campaigns on Instagram, Twitter, TikTok, and Reddit targeting young digital natives
+•	Engagement in crypto forums, Discord channels, blockchain conferences, and YouTube for crypto enthusiasts
+•	Content marketing via LinkedIn, Medium, Google Ads, and podcasts aimed at tech-savvy professionals
+•	Targeted advertising on Facebook, parenting blogs, Instagram, and Pinterest to reach millennial parents